dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

   - `--analysis-name NAME` – recommended; names the analysis folder under `results/` (default: timestamp such as `20240130_143210`).
   - `--results-root PATH` – parent directory that will contain the analysis folder (default: `results`).
   - `--lock-subsample-to-word-onset` – restrict subsample starts to the concatenated word onset timestamps (requires the numpy file written by A2).
+  - `--word-onset-alignment {center,start}` – when locking, center windows on each onset (default) or start them at the onset to reproduce the legacy behavior.
   - `--allow-overlap` – allow subsample windows to overlap (handy when the onset density is low; compatible with and without locking).
 - **Usage**
   ```bash